zhipeng-huang/thecompoundbsde/README.md

 # The Compound BSDE method
-This library provides an implementation for the numerical methods considered in the paper
+This library provides an implementation for the numerical methods considered in the paper:
->B. Negyesi, C.W.Oosterlee (2025): A numerical Fourier cosine expansion method with higher order Taylor schemes for fully coupled FBSDEs
+>Z.Huang, C.W.Oosterlee (2026): The Compound BSDE method: A fully-forward method for option pricing and optimal stopping problems in finance

 ## Usage